EWT | The Elliott Wave Theorist

 But if you look … you will see that the real value of stocks was falling during the end of that rally, and falling from a higher point way back in 1966-68.
 So you had declining values in real terms … with rising values in nominal terms. …

 How did it resolve?
 It resolved with a collapse from January 1973 to December 1974, a 47 percent decline in the Dow, 49 percent on the S&P. In other words, the nominal prices played catch-up with the plunging prices in real terms.

 Excerpted from the December 2006 Elliott Wave Theorist

-The Theorist showed subscribers that the nominal bull market of the 2000s was in fact one of last vestiges of the greatest period of investor optimism in human history.
-It will resolve itself in a similar outcome to the 1973-74 example, only on a much larger scale.
-The real decline began in 1999, and the nominal fight to catch up began in earnest in August 2007 – it is still underway.
+The Theorist showed subscribers that the nominal bull market of the 2000s was in fact the last vestige of the greatest period of investor optimism in recorded human history.
+It would resolve itself in a similar outcome to the 1973-74 example, only on a much larger scale.
+The real decline began in 1999, and the nominal race to catch up began in earnest in August 2007.
 Global markets haven't been the same since.

 It took 10 years for the mainstream to name this trend the "Lost Decade," but Theorist subscribers were prepared for it back in 2002 and updated in 2006.
-By the time mainstream experts caught on, it was several years too late – the Silent Crash was starting to make noise, and the Lost Decade was already earned its name.
+By the time mainstream experts caught on, it was several years too late – the Silent Crash was starting to make noise, and the Lost Decade was already 10 years old.